adnanjelic/SimpleAndroidTvStreamingApp/README.md

 2. `architecture`, `navigation` and `theme` modules are at a root level to be shared with all modules in the project

 ## Future plans
+1. Fix the bug with the player controls lost focus (the player loses focus on subsequent invocation of the overlay).
+The hardware back button can be used as a workaround to go back and re-enter the screen.
-1. Make the navigation and notification code more abstract, simpler and reusable among features
+2. Make the navigation and notification code more abstract, simpler and reusable among features
-2. Cover the rest of the code with Unit and UI tests.
+3. Cover the rest of the code with Unit and UI tests.
-3. Add the app title to the launcher icon to make it easier to discover
+4. Add the app title to the launcher icon to make it easier to discover